CVM Collections: Access and Distribution - Film, Video, Digital Media

 CVM provides access to Visual Music, abstract cinema and experimental animation through a variety of activities.
 This page provides information on:

-• Curated Film Programs: Optical Poetry: Oskar Fischinger Retrospective, Mary Ellen Bute, Baerbel Neubauer, Legendary Light Shows, and 3 NEW Essential Visual Music Programs - Rare Classics, New Visions and Early Pioneers programs.
+• Curated Film Programs: Optical Poetry: Oskar Fischinger Retrospective, Jordan Belson Retrospective, Mary Ellen Bute, and several compilation Visual Music Programs.
 Plus lectures and presentations.

 • On-site Research